 Whether an ANI exists should be determined by assessing the significance of the plant issues and/or cited violations with a common cause or theme which indicate a need for additional focus by the licensee or NRC.
 Therefore, the existence of one of the examples below does not automatically result in an ANI.
 The issue will be evaluated by staff to determine if an ANI exists.
 (A single, licensee-identified Severity Level (SL)-III violation is not a “single safety-significant, or security-significant issue” in this context.)

 ANIs only apply to licensees with established licensing basis requirements.
 ANIs do not apply to applicants constructing “at risk.”
-Refer to IMC 2694, “Fuel Cycle Facility Construction and Pre-operational Readiness Review Inspection Program,” for additional Licensee Performance Review (LPR) guidance for.
+Refer to IMC 2694, “Fuel Cycle Facility Construction and Pre-operational Readiness Review Inspection Program,” for additional Licensee Performance Review (LPR) guidance for applicants and new facilities under construction with an approved NRC license.

 Examples: